A note on generalized tensor CUR approximation for tensor pairs and tensor triplets based on the tubal product: Introduction

 \section{Introduction}

 The matrix CUR (MCUR) approximation is a well-known technique for fast low-rank approximation of matrices \cite{goreinov1997theory}.
-It offers an interpretable approximation and a more compact data representation as it uses the actual columns/rows of the underlying data matrix to build the factor matrices.
+It offers an interpretable approximation and a compact data representation as it uses the actual columns/rows of the underlying data matrix to build the factor matrices.
 The generalized MCUR (GMCUR) approximation for matrix pairs and matrix triplets were presented in \cite{gidisu2022generalized} and \cite{gidisu2022restricted}, respectively.
-Similar to the SVD, the MCUR is applied to a single matrix while the GMCUR considers a pair and a triplet of matrices and provides low-rank approximations of two/three matrices simultaneously. {The key idea behind this generalization is using the same column indices for two given data matrices.
+Like the SVD, the MCUR is utilized for a single matrix, whereas the GMCUR addresses a pair or triplet of matrices, offering low-rank approximations for two or three matrices at the same time.
+The central concept behind these generalizations is to employ the same column or row indices for the two data matrices in their low-rank approximations.
 To be more precise, let two data matrices $\X\in\mathbb{R}^{I_1\times I_2},\,(I_1\geq I_2),\,\Y\in\mathbb{R}^{I_3\times I_2},\,(I_3\geq I_2)$ that have the same number of columns be given.
 The generalized SVD (GSVD) \cite{van1976generalizing,paige1981towards}, guarantees the following decompositions